meetoseh/backend/docs/redis/keys.md

   of data to write to the corresponding local cache key.
 All numbers are big-endian encoded.

 - `ps:stats:push_receipts:daily` is used to optimistically send compressed daily push receipt statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order: `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is `length_bytes` of data to write to the corresponding local cache key.
 All numbers are big-endian encoded.

+- `ps:stats:sms_sends:daily` is used to optimistically send compressed daily sms send statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order: `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is `length_bytes` of data to write to the corresponding local cache key.
+All numbers are big-endian encoded.